RatulSaha/presento/README.md

 ## Installation

 For novice TeX users, it is highly recommended to use [writeLaTeX](http://www.writelatex.com/), a fascinating online TeX editor.
-The installation is as simple as downloading presento and uploading to shareLaTeX as a new project.
+The installation is as simple as downloading presento and uploading to writeLaTeX as a new project.

 To use presento in your local computer, install XeTeX and the compulsory packages listed below.
 These mostly come as part of the popular TeX engines like [MiKTeX](http://miktex.org/).